 Also, I’m very well aware that simply using curry powder from a jar is not “real” curry powder.
 Whatever.
 I make a lot of Indian food and create my own curry, so I get it.
 BUT sometimes the generic, sorta quintessential American curry powder just hits the spot, especially if you are serving to kids or people who are not huge fans of too much spice.
 And I don’t know about you, but that generic curry powder is just so evocative of hippie comfort food that sometimes I just crave it.

 This is my go-to flatbread when I’m entertaining or wanting to cut back a little on gluten.
-It’s super simple and most everyone (except my kids) love it.
-Oftentimes I make it without the rosemary because either I simply forget (thank you, menopause) or our rosemary plant is dead (more often the case) and I have no fresh rosemary.
+It’s super simple and most everyone loves it.
+Oftentimes I make it without the rosemary because either I simply forget (thank you, menopause) or our rosemary plant is dead (more often the case).
 Either way, it’s delicious.
 This is a common appetizer served in the south of France (Socca), as well as in northern Italy (Faranita).